Magengruppe

 Graph.: Distention of stomach and bowel, obliged to loosen clothing.
 Gastralgia. burning, crampy, colicky pain in the stomach, ameliorated after eating.
 Cramps in the epigastrium and putrid eructation.
 Sweets nauseate and disgust, hot drinks disagree.
 Aversion to meat.
 Flatus rancid or putrid.

 Carb-v.: Violent burning in the stomach, with paroxysmal cramps which force the patient to double up; with flatulence.
 Putrid variety of dyspepsia.
-Slow digestion; “As if a weight in the stomach”,
+Slow digestion; feels as if a weight in the stomach, not > eating;

-not > eating; but after a few mouthfuls there is a sense of fullness.
+but after a few mouthfuls there is a sense of fullnesss.
 Eructations are rancid, putrid or sour.

 Arg-n.: Violent belching and great relief from it.
 Pain is gnawing, ulcerative, referred to the pit of stomach.
 Vomiting of glairy mucus, which can be drawn into strings.
-Longing for sugar +
+Longing for sugar which aggravates the complaints.

 China.: Best suited to weak patients having low vital power.
 Sensation of satiety after a few mouthfuls of food.
 Sour, bitter eructations; flatus is offensive.
 Slow digestion and patient faints easily.
 “As if food had lodged in the oesophagus”.
 In cases where the food does not digest, but lies a long time in the stomach, causing eructations and finally is vomited out undigested.